 The practice had a comprehensive programme of quality improvement activity and routinely reviewed the effectiveness and appropriateness of the care provided.
-Where appropriate, clinicians took part in local and national improvement initiatives, such as the clinical commissioning group's (CCG) Quality Improvement Scheme.
+For example, the practice had audited their use of a pain medication and over time they found they had reduced the number of patients being prescribed the medicine.
+Where appropriate, clinicians took part in local and national improvement initiatives.
+For example, the practice had worked with their local pharmacy team to reduce the number of antibiotics that were being prescribed.